TeachBooks/mirror_computational_modelling/book/Chapter1/chapter1-2_Weak_form_of_the_problem.md

 $$
 ```

-## Boundary Conditions
+## Boundary conditions

 We typically distinguish between two[^BC_types] types of boundary conditions:

 - **Dirichlet** (or *essential*) boundary conditions, where we enforce the value of the solution.
 - **Neumann** (or *natural*) boundary conditions, where we enforce the flux (or force).

-In the case introduced in the previous section (see Figure {numref}`barDefinition`), one boundary condition of each type is specified:
+In the case introduced in the previous section (see Figure {numref}`rodDefinition`), one boundary condition of each type is specified:

 - Dirichlet: $u=0$ at $x=0$
 - Neumann: $EA \frac{\partial u}{\partial x}=10$ at $x=L$